 What Are Your Odds of Getting Approved for a Credit Card?

 Whether you are a seasoned credit card holder or you’re applying for a credit card for the first time, you need to carefully consider what credit card you should apply for and how to increase your odds of getting approved for that credit card.
-Across the board, credit card applicants have an average approval rate of 39.1%.
-That estimate for your odds of approval is across all credit scores.
-Each of us has a different credit score, your likelihood of credit card approval could be higher or lower.
+Across the board, credit card applicants have an approval rate around 40%.
+Your odds of credit card approval are largely based on your credit score, among other factors.
+Because each of us has a different credit score, your likelihood of credit card approval could be higher or lower.